Help & FAQ

 How do I fit the Canny Collar correctly?

 Another possible reason is walking with too long a lead.
 The key to keeping the nose band on your dog is twofold: keep your lead short (but still loose) and your dog’s head upright.
-Try beginning your walk with the pressure applied on the Canny Collar and then slackening off the lead just enough so that the lead clip either just rests on the back of your dog’s neck or that the slip line of the Canny Collar is loose enough for your dog to open his mouth.
+Try beginning your walk with the pressure applied on the Canny Collar and then slackening off the lead just enough so that the lead clip either just rests on the back of your dog’s neck or that the nose band of the Canny Collar is loose enough for your dog to open his mouth.

 To keep the head upright, you will need to watch your dog for the first couple of minutes of your walk so that if his head drops, you can gently correct him by easing his head up off the floor with a steady upward action on the lead.
 As soon as his head is upright, give him plenty of vocal praise and slacken the lead once again.
 Don’t say anything negative to correct him if he drops his head again, just lift his head and then praise him when it is upright – this lets the Canny Collar do any corrective work (as it does with stopping the pulling) and you can then give the vocal praise reward.